-Getting rid of spider mites (often incorrectly spelled spidermites, or mistaken for real spiders) from your garden is priority number one if you're recognized a spider mite infestation, because in the world of horticulture there are mites and then there are spider mites, or what we can call the two-spotted mite.
+Getting rid of spider mites from your garden is priority number one if you’ve recognized a spider mite infestation, because in the world of horticulture there are mites and then there are spider mites, or what we can call the two-spotted mite.
 Spider mite populations grow so quickly that often times a farmer or gardener is caught off guard.
-Warm, dry temperatures make the perfect climate for the spider mite's reproductive cycle, which leaves your plants susceptible not only to drought but also to the spider mite's tenacious appetite.
+Warm, dry temperatures make the perfect climate for the spider mite’s reproductive cycle, which leaves your plants susceptible not only to drought but also to the spider mite’s tenacious appetite.

 If you’ve noticed the signs of a mite infestation, it may be in your best interest to turn to a miticide for the quickest and most effective control.
 However, if you’re a farmer or a gardener tending vegetables and herbs, you may want to consider an integrated pest management approach, which is what we’ll explain below: how to get rid of spider mites and control spider mite populations without insecticides or miticides, as the case may be.